TDR-VOID/E-channeling_System_in_Servlets_and_JSP/README.md

 - A consistent navigation bar is provided for ease of use, allowing access to various sections like appointment lists, personal appointments, user profiles, and logout.

+## Contributions
+Contributions to enhance the functionality and features of the e-channeling system are welcome.
+Please follow the standard GitHub workflow for submitting pull requests.